 One of my accessibility quests is to raise awareness about the lack of truly accessible toilets.
 For many people, who use large electric wheelchairs, need assistance from carers, need the use of a hoist and/or need to be able to lie down to have an incontinence pad changed, the standard ‘unisex accessible WC’ in the building regulations is just NOT accessible.

 Since 2009 there has been guidance in the British Standards (BS 8300) for the best practice fully accessible toilets – changing places – and recommendation as to which buildings they should be installed in.
-However this is not mandatory in any type or size of building.
-If you think they should be, please sign this petition!

 You can read my blog posts on accessible toilets here.